vaugerbird/Macro-Keypad/README.md

 * Features 6 programable macro keys
 * Controlled by ATMega32u4 that can be flashed with Arduino bootloader
 * Uses a USB Type C connector at USB 2.0 speeds
-* Old Pro Micro files are also still included if wanted
+* Updated Pro Micro board is also included (great for beginners)

 Notes
 ------